archway-network/archway-docs/docs/participate/contribute.md

 ## Who works on the tutorials?

-The docs and tutorials are maintained by [@drewstaylor](https://github.com/drewstaylor) and [@aelesbao](https://github.com/aelesbao) with contributions from the entire Archway team.
+The docs and tutorials are maintained by [@drewstaylor](https://github.com/drewstaylor) and [@aelesbao](https://github.com/aelesbao) with contributions from the entire Archway team and folks like you.